Skip to main content

 DEPARTMENTAL PROCEDURES FOR PROMOTION TO THE RANK OF PROFESSOR

-6.3 Introduction: The following procedures are sequential.
+The following procedures are sequential.
 The discussion of each step contains essential points and is not meant to be comprehensive or to cover every possible circumstance.
 Departments may exercise flexibility in applying the procedures described in this document; significant deviations from the basic procedures, however, must be discussed with the Dean and communicated in writing to the candidate.

-6.4 Basic Steps in the Review Process
+7.4 Basic Steps in the Review Process

-6.4.1.
-Meeting of the department chair and the candidate: A meeting of the chair and the candidate is held in the second semester of the fifth year or the first semester of the sixth year after promotion to tenure.
-The candidate is told that the department’s full professors plan to conduct a preliminary review to determine whether to undertake a full review.
-The departmental procedures are discussed, and, especially if the procedures deviate from these basic guidelines, the candidate is given a copy of the department’s and the college’s guidelines for promotion.
+7.4.1.
+Meeting of the department chair and the candidate: A meeting of the chair and the candidate is held in the second semester of the fifth year or the first semester of the sixth year after promotion to The candidate is told that the department’s full professors plan to conduct a preliminary review to determine whether to undertake a full review.
+The departmental procedures are discussed, and, especially if the procedures deviate from these basic guidelines, the candidate is given a copy of the department’s and the school’s guidelines for promotion.
 The candidate may wish to postpone the review, in which case the chair will consult the full professors and the candidate in a subsequent year.

-6.4.2.
+7.4.2.
 Preliminary review by the full professors of the department.
 The form of the preliminary review is at the department’s discretion; however, convincing evidence must be presented that a full review should or should not be undertaken.
 When the preliminary review results in a decision to proceed with a full review, permission to proceed must be requested and received in writing from the Dean.
 If a full review is to take place, the candidate is advised once again of special procedures which will pertain and is given drafts of the form letters to be sent to outside referees and students.

 According to university policy: “If the full professors decide not to initiate a review, the chair will discuss their decision with the candidate.
 If the candidate is in the sixth or later year in rank, he or she may request a formal review at that time, and this wish will be granted automatically.
 If the candidate agrees to a postponement, the chairperson will, at the beginning of the following year, consult the full professors and the candidate again, and initiate a formal review unless the candidate requests that the review be postponed.
 If the candidate has not been reviewed at least once after serving as an associate professor for seven years, the chair will consult the candidate at least triennially and will initiate a formal review unless the candidate does not want one.
 If a department chairperson is an associate professor and is subject to a review, it is the responsibility of the Dean to conduct the discussions or to assign the responsibility to a senior member of the department.